- ORDER: Passeriformes

 - Sometimes creepers build nests in unusual places, such as behind window shutters, in or under roofs, inside fenceposts, or inside concrete blocks.
 One brought up a family in a specially constructed box made of pieces of Douglas-fir bark.

 - Wildlife managers sometimes use the Brown Creeper as an indicator species to help gauge the effects of logging on wildlife habitat.

 - Brown Creepers burn an estimated 4–10 calories (technically, kilocalories) per day, a tiny fraction of a human’s daily intake of about 2,000 kilocalories.
 By eating a single spider, a creeper gains enough energy to climb nearly 200 feet vertically.

 - The naturalist W.M.
 Tyler, writing in 1948, captured this species’ energy and fragility in a memorable description, “The Brown Creeper, as he hitches along the bole of a tree, looks like a fragment of detached bark that is defying the law of gravitation by moving upward over the trunk, and as he flies off to another tree he resembles a little dry leaf blown about by the wind.”

 - The Brown Creeper builds a hammock-like nest behind a loosened flap of bark on a dead or dying tree.
 It wasn’t until 1879 that naturalists discovered this unique nesting strategy.

-- The oldest Brown Creeper on record was at least 5 years, 5 months old and was recaptured and rereleased during banding operations in Illinois.
+- The oldest Brown Creeper on record was at least 5 years, 5 months old when it was recaptured and rereleased during banding operations in Illinois in 2010.